 Skhug:

-• As a topping: Drizzle Skhug over salads, grain bowls, or roasted vegetables for a fresh burst of heat and flavor.
+- As a topping: Enhances salads, grain bowls, or roasted vegetables

 Harissa:

-For more ideas on how to use Harissa, explore this recipe on Green Harissa, which offers a fresher take on the classic North African paste.
+For more ideas on how to use Harissa, explore What Do You Do with Green Harissa?, which offers a fresher take on the classic North African paste.

 Store-Bought vs. Homemade: Skhug and Harissa